lizhe25/lizhe25.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
 I am Zhe Li (李哲), and I received my Ph.D. degree from the School of Cyber Science and Technology at the University of Science and Technology of China (USTC) in 2025, advised by  <a href='https://scholar.google.com/citations?user=hxGs4ukAAAAJ&hl=zh-CN'> Prof. Yongdong Zhang</a> (IEEE Fellow) and  <a href='https://scholar.google.com/citations?user=m-0P8sgAAAAJ&hl=zh-CN'>  Prof. Zhendong Mao</a>.
-From 2019 to 2021, I studied at the Institute of Automation, Chinese Academy of Sciences (CASIA), advised by Prof. Jie Tian.
-Prior to that, I obtained my B.S. degree in Electronic Information Engineering from Shandong University (SDU) in 2019.
+From 2019 to 2021, I studied at the Institute of Automation, Chinese Academy of Sciences (CASIA), advised by <a href='https://scholar.google.com/citations?user=xVgKQg0AAAAJ&hl=en'> Prof. Jie Tian</a> (IEEE Fellow) and <a href='https://scholar.google.com/citations?user=XGvcpgsAAAAJ&hl=zh-CN'> Prof. Shuo Wang</a>.
+Before that, I obtained my B.S. degree in Electronic Information Engineering from Shandong University (SDU) in 2019.

 My research interests broadly lie in the fields of Multimodal Artificial Intelligence and Deep Learning, including vision-language alignment, cross-modal retrieval, and retrieval-augmented generation.